JeffHeck/SchoolDataProject/pagesManual/ElectionMonthReport/report_election_month.md

 - County election reps are supposed to try to find con committee members when districts fail in their duty.
 - County election reps only have a day or two to find con committee members and they usually fail.
 - Therefore, the voters’ pamphlets usually have a one-sided debate with only a pro statement published.
-- Prior to 2022, school districts had the option of allowing a voters’ pamphlet for the February and April elections.
+- Prior to 2022, school districts had the option of allowing a voters’ pamphlet (for their own measures) for the February and April elections.
 Most school districts opted to not allow them.
 The law changed as of 2022.
 Now all elections must have a voters’ pamphlet.
 The August and November elections have always had required voters’ pamphlets.
 - Property tax bills for the current year won’t be received by citizens until a day or two after the February election.
 - Federal Income Tax filings are not until April.